Who uses an online learning management system

 What are the typical features of a learning management system?

-Built-in editor.
-It allows you to create Courses and Exams with text, images, audio.
-Also, you can attach Prezi presentations or PDFs.
+Built-in editor: This tool allows you to create courses and exams using text, images, and audio.
+You can also attach Prezi presentations or PDFs to enrich the learning material.

-Mobile friendly.
-Participants can access an LMS on any device.
-Only requirement: a working internet connection.
+Mobile friendly: Participants can access the LMS from any device, as long as there is a working internet connection.

-Certification.
-Some LMS software has the option of issuing certificates to participants after they complete a Course or Exam.
-These certificates can often be customized in your corporate style.
+Certification: Some LMS software provides the option to issue certificates to participants upon completing a course or exam.
+These certificates can often be customized to match your corporate style.

 Pricing of learning management systems